philipturner/molecular-renderer/Documentation/HDL.md

 Material { MaterialType }
 ```

 Specifies the atom types to fill the lattice with, and the lattice constant.
-This must be called in the top-level scope, and may not be called after an `Affine` or `Copy`.
+This must be called in the top-level scope.

 ### Objects